LSeu-Open/Lab-Libraries/Tutorials/Introduction-to-Version-Control-System.md

 ## Introduction

-Welcome to this tutorial on Version Control Systems (VCS)!
-Whether you're a beginner in programming or an experienced developer looking to improve your workflow, understanding and using version control is essential.
-Version control systems help manage changes to source code over time, enabling collaboration, tracking history, and facilitating the development process.
+Version control systems (VCS) manage changes to source code over time, enabling collaboration, tracking history, and supporting the development process.

-In this tutorial, we will explore the fundamentals of version control, its purposes, and benefits.
-We will also delve into different types of version control systems, with a focus on Git and Mercurial.
-Additionally, we will cover popular hosting platforms for version control, including GitHub, GitLab, and Codeberg, providing a comparision to help you choose the right platform for your needs.
+This tutorial covers the fundamentals of version control — its purpose and benefits — and the main types of system, with a focus on Git and Mercurial.
+It also compares three popular hosting platforms: GitHub, GitLab, and Codeberg.

-By the end of this tutorial, you will have a solid understanding of the basics how version control systems work, what is Git and Mercurial , and how to leverage hosting platforms to collaborate with others and manage your projects efficiently.

-Let's get started!

 <br>